HD-MAC: Naming convention

-European standard definition digital broadcasts use 720×576i/25, meaning 25 720 pixels wide and 576 pixels high interlaced frames: odd lines (1, 3, 5 ...) are grouped to build the odd field, which is transmitted first, then it is followed by the even field containing lines 2, 4, 6...
+European standard definition digital broadcasts use 720×576i/25, meaning 25 interlaced frames measuring 720 pixels wide and 576 pixels high per second: odd lines (1, 3, 5 ...) are grouped to build the odd field, which is transmitted first, then it is followed by the even field containing lines 2, 4, 6...
 Thus, there are two fields in a frame, resulting in a field frequency of 25 × 2 = 50 Hz.

 The visible part of the video signal provided by an HD-MAC receiver was 1152i/25, which exactly doubles the vertical resolution of standard definition.
 The amount of information is multiplied by 4, considering the encoder started its operations from a 1440x1152i/25 sampling grid.